Part #2 looks more specifically at the Downtown area of the 3-Cs.

 Here are the tracts I considered to be the Greater Downtown area for each city.

 Cincinnati: 2, 7, 9, 10, 11, 263, 264, 265, 268

 Cleveland: 1033, 1036, 1042, 1071, 1077, 1078, 1082, 1083, 1084

 Columbus: 21, 22, 29, 30, 32, 36, 38, 40, 42, 52, 53, 57

 Cincinnati reached it’s lowest population for the past 60 years for this area in 2010, but just barely.
-It should be growing again by 2020, but I didn’t project the growth to be that high because it was still coming out of its lowest point.
+It grew slightly since 2010.
 Cleveland’s greater downtown had bottomed out in 1990 and had the fasted growth during the 2000s, although that seems to have slowed some since 2010.
 Columbus managed to maintain the highest population in its greater downtown, bottomed out in 2000 and has grown since.
 However, not nearly as fast as in Cleveland.
-I expect Columbus to have better growth this decade and remain on top, but with Cleveland’s area closing the gap.

 All this shows is that the Downtown, and the surrounding areas, are seeing a resurgence in the 3-Cs for the most part.